losflo/ml-what-drives-the-price-of-a-car/README.md

-# Will a Customer Accept the Coupon?
+# What Drives the Price of a Car?

 For the detailed steps I used in this analysis, please refer to [Jupyter Notebook](https://github.com/losflo/ml-what-drives-the-price-of-a-car/main/prompt_II.ipynb)